 - Flood Determination – Your lender is pulling information to determine if your prospective home is in a flood zone.

-A home inspection is a critical part of the process that is essentially your key line of defense to make sure you are not buying a place that will have problems after closing.
+- Scheduling a home inspection – A home inspection is a critical part of the process that is essentially your key line of defense to make sure you are not buying a place that will have problems after closing.
 If you haven’t done so already, it is very important you hire a reputable home inspector professional to inspect your prospective home in a very thorough manner.
 All purchase contracts should have a contingency that closing is subject to a satisfactory home inspection.
+Don’t go cheap on a home inspector!
+Most of us are not architects or contractors where we can access the quality of a home.
+It is very important you find a reputable licensed home inspector who does not rush the process.

 Click here for detailed information about the home inspection process and important considerations.